Kavinchandar/Event-App-Angular/README.md

 https://hw8-event-app.wl.r.appspot.com/

-Click the above link to use the APP!
+Click the above link to use the web APP!

+I have  built an android app for the same: https://github.com/Kavinchandar/Event_finder_Android_App